joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

   - Go
 ---

-When Go (golang for you robots out there) was first announced I remember looking over the list of its key features and feeling astonished that a new language would omit the classes and inheritance that I had come to depend on so heavily.
+When Go was first announced I remember looking over the list of its key features and feeling astonished that a new language would omit the classes and inheritance that I had come to depend on so heavily.
 My interest faded quickly.

 Fast forward a few years and our team has fully embraced Go for its speed, tooling, standard library, concurrency support and all the other things we know